mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 #### Self-Hosted Installation

-An installation, hosted in Mattermost Cloud, with the necessary configurations present to represent a self-hosted workspace (ie, configs, license, configurability, etc)
+An installation, hosted in Mattermost Cloud, with the necessary configurations present to represent a self-hosted workspace (ie, configs, license, configurability, etc).